-Years after J.R.
-Ewing lost Ewing Oil and apparently committed suicide, we learn that he is alive and well.
+Five years after J.R.
+Ewing lost Ewing Oil and apparently committed suicide, he turns up alive and well.
 He returns to Dallas and plots to bring his family back together, and regain control of Ewing Oil from his archenemy Cliff Barnes.

 Years after J.R.
 Ewing lost Ewing Oil and apparently committed suicide, we learn that he is alive and well.
-He returns to Dallas, and plots what could be his greatest scheme: Bringing his family back together, and regaining control of Ewing Oil from arch-enemy Cliff Barnes.
+He returns to Dallas, and plots what could be his greatest scheme: Bringing his family back together, and regaining control of Ewing Oil from archenemy Cliff Barnes.
 Will he be successful?Written by

 6 of 7 people found this review helpful.

 Was this review helpful to you?